 Eastern Boats began in 1981 building one model – an 18′ Classic designed by the Dean of Downeast designers,

 Royal Lowell.
 Our first facility had two small bays for assembly and glass shop space for two small hulls at a time.
-More than thirty years later, we’re still building the downeast boats that have launched the careers of many and provided fuel efficient years of memories.
+Now forty years later, we’re still building the downeast boats that have launched the careers of many and provided years of memories.

 A few years later, we added the 22′ model and offered it as a center console or Lobster cabin.
 Bob Bourdeau went to work for Eastern in 1989 and purchased the company in 1993.
 In 1992, we bought the molds to a sweet 27’ Royal Lowell hull and began offering it in both center console and Lobster cabin configuration.